Wisdom teeth emerge between the ages of 17 to 21. They erupt at the very back of the mouth and complete our standard set of 32 teeth.

 Wisdom teeth erupt during young adulthood, and they are easy to surgically extract when you are 18-21 years old.
 The surgery takes less time and is safer at this age.
 There are lower chances of post-surgical complications occurring in younger patients.

-Because the wisdom teeth can come in normally for some people, extraction may be unnecessary.
+Because wisdom teeth can come in normally for some people, extraction may be unnecessary.
 However, this is rare.
 Only a dentist can make an individual recommendation for a patient.

 Dry socket is a medical side-effect of smoking, spitting, and drinking through straws after wisdom teeth removal surgery.
 It occurs when blood clots at the extraction site fall out before they should or fail to form altogether.
 This leaves the area vulnerable to bacteria and food particles, leading to horrible pain.
 The good news is that it takes only a few days for the pain to recede.